 The following bridge structure types were evaluated: (1) Plate Girder Design, (2) Single Tied Arch, (3) Twin Tied Arch, and (4) a Cable Stay Design.
 The selected design will be a Twin Basket Handle Network Tied Arch.

 The factors in the evaluation in order of magnitude are: cost, feasibility, constructability, geotechnical, accelerated construction methods, stakeholder input, aesthetic value, environment and maintenance.
 The bridge will be a four-lane arterial on existing alignment.
 The proposed typical section of the bridge is four 11-foot travel lanes with 4-foot shoulders and a 16-foot shared use path on the eastern side of the bridge.

-Construction is scheduled to begin in late 2013 or early 2014 and will be expedited to reduce the amount of time the bridge will be out of service.
+Construction is scheduled to begin in late 2014 and will be expedited to reduce the amount of time the bridge will be out of service.
 The total cost for the bridge includes removal and demolition of the current bridge and construction of the new bridge along with its additional improvements in the vicinity.
 The Department made an initial commitment of $45 million for the bridge replacement, but new estimates, as a result of preliminary engineering studies, have increased the amount to $58 million.
 Pulaski County has committed an additional $20 million to the project.

 Comment form may be saved and e-mailed to